 Gábor Michac – Set designer

-The Pannon Philharmonic, Ballet Pécs and the Bóbita Puppet Theatre are staging Tchaikovsky’s great classic, The Nutcracker with the desire to establish a great, new tradition.
+The Pannon Philharmonic, Ballet Pécs and the Bóbita Puppet Theatre are staging Tchaikovsky’s great classic, The Nutcracker to establish a new tradition.

-Kodály Centre with its excellent acoustics and its uplifting atmosphere has a splendid family event in store for you in nearly each December.
-Pyotr Ilyich Tchaikovsky’s masterpiece The Nutcracker is ever-popular and ever-enjoyable.
-It is the composer’s last ballet and final stage work.
-Generations have grown up with various productions of The Nutcracker and thanks to these, they have come closer to music and dance.
-The symbolism of the composition is a living proof for children of all eras that their imagination can soar freely, is full of colours and adventures.
+Kodály Centre, with its excellent acoustics and its uplifting atmosphere, has a splendid family event in store for you in nearly each December.
+Pyotr Ilyich Tchaikovsky's masterpiece The Nutcracker has been ever-popular and ever-enjoyable.
+It is the composer's last ballet and final stage work.
+Generations have grown up with the productions of The Nutcracker and, thanks to it, have come closer to music and dance.
+The symbolism of the composition is living proof for children of all eras that their imagination can soar freely, is full of colours and adventures.

-The troupe of Ballet Pécs and the audience of the city are just about to explore a fantastic opportunity, as the ballet will be staged for the first time with the accompaniment of of the Pannon Philharmonic Orchestra.
-To make the production even more thrilling, an artist of the Bóbita Puppet Theatre will act as a narrator or at other times, as an active participant during the performance.
-He will assist the audience with a Nutcracker puppet in his hand.
-We don’t intend to stage a modernised production, as the very essence of The Nutcracker is a magic Christmas dream.
+The troupe of Ballet Pécs and the audience of the city are just about to explore a fantastic opportunity, as the ballet will be staged for the first time with the accompaniment of the Pannon Philharmonic Orchestra.
+To make the production even more thrilling, an artist of the Bóbíta Puppet Theatre will act as a narrator or, at other times, as an active participant during the performance.
+They will assist the audience with a Nutcracker puppet in their hand.
+We don't intend to stage a modernised production, as the very essence of The Nutcracker is a magical Christmas dream.

-The Nutcracker is staged as a co-production of the Pannon Philharmonic, the Ballet of Pécs and the Bóbita Puppet Theatre and is sponsored by the Ministry of Human Capacities and the National Cultural Fund of Hungary.
+The Nutcracker is staged as a co-production of the Pannon Philharmonic, the Ballet of Pécs and the Bóbíta Puppet Theatre.